-India's unparalleled mosaic of heartwarming festivals showcases the captivating essence of rich diversity, regions and traditions.
+India's unparalleled mosaic of heartwarming festivals showcases the captivating essence of rich diversity, regions, and traditions.
 Each celebration disperses the country's symphony in every layer of it.
-From the dazzling lights of Diwali to the communal prayers of Eid, each festival offers a unique picturesque glimpse into the rituals, traditions and cuisine that define Indian life.
+From the dazzling lights of Diwali to the communal prayers of Eid, each festival offers a unique, picturesque glimpse into the rituals, traditions, and cuisine that define Indian life.

 It is the most popular festival of lights that's celebrated all across India.
 As per the lores of Ramayana, on this prestigious day, Lord Rama with his wife Maa Sita and brother Lakshamana defeated the demon king Ravana and returned back to their kingdom of Ayodhya after 14 years.